-As of 1 January 2008, there are 420 practising patent attorneys in Australia, all holding scientific and engineering qualifications.
+Australian patent attorneys all hold tertiary qualifications in scientific and engineering disciplines.
 They range from sole practitioners to those working in larger practices.

 Patent attorneys are qualified and trained in laws relating to patents, trade marks and designs, and understand laws relating to copyright, trade practices, circuit layouts, plant breeders’ rights and confidential information.